 - successfully completed three (or four) curriculum-related courses

 - a minimum of 27 credits

 - a G.P.A. of 2.0. or better.

-- work at least 15 hours each week (or a total of 200 hours) in a supervised position related to your major.
+- intern at least for 10 hours each week (or a minimum of 150 hours) in a supervised position related to your major